 For prediction SquareOffs, which are popular in the sports category, keep in mind that it will not make sense to have a SquareOff run past the date of the event being discussed.

 Include relevant images whenever possible.
 Add images to each side to grab the user’s attention and add a visual element.
 Add a cover image, which will also be displayed as the thumbnail for the SquareOff in feeds.
 Be sure not to infringe on copyright law, and cite your image source when appropriate.
 The image file size must be less than 5 MB.

-Use SquareOffs for A/B testing with your audience:
+Use SquareOffs for A/B testing and lead generation:

 - Would you like to see more posts about SEO or Social Media?